Cordyceps research

 Cordyceps supplements taken by all patients led to improvements in two liver function tests.

-A 72% improvement on the thymol turbidity test and 79% improvement in the SGPT test.
+There was a 72% improvement in the thymol turbidity test and a 79% improvement in the SGPT test.

 Cordycepin has many intracellular targets.
-These include Nucleic acid (DNA/RNA), Apoptosis and cell cycle etc.
+These include nucleic acid (DNA/RNA), apoptosis, cell cycle, etc.

-Research into the way that anti-cancer drugs work has provided important information for the design of novel drug targets.
+Research into how anti-cancer drugs work has provided important information for the design of novel drug targets.

 This is so that anti-tumour activity with less toxicity to patients can be improved.